View Map

 Where to eat and stay in Inishowen

 Drive down the coast for about 10 minutes and you’ll reach Kealys Seafood Bar, where you can tuck into locally-caught, buttery crab claws right by the water.
 Redcastle is a further 10 minutes down the road, with places like The Boathouse for plates of Asian-style crispy squid, monkfish and mussel coconut curry and catch of the day.
-Stay at the Redcastle Hotel and Spa, with a location so close to the water you could almost skim stones from the balcony.
+Stay at the Redcastle Oceanfront, Golf and Spa Hotel, with a location so close to the water you could almost skim stones from the balcony.

 Donegal town